esvin2661/Agentic-AI-WTH-Building-Agent-to-Agent-Systems-in-Azure/Coach/Solution-03.md

 3. Copilot Alert Manager Agent:

- 🚨 Challenge 003.3: Build the Alert Manager Agent (Live Azure Integration) 🎯 Goal:
+Challenge 003.3: Build the Alert Manager Agent (Live Azure Integration)

-Monitor real anomaly and optimization threads, and send alerts to stakeholders using Azure Monitor’s alerting and action group infrastructure.
+Goal:Monitor real anomaly and optimization threads, and send alerts to stakeholders using Azure Monitor’s alerting and action group infrastructure.

 Step 1: Confirm You’re in an Azure Monitor Action Group You’re already part of the AGOwner action group, which means you’ll receive notifications triggered by Azure Monitor alerts1.